Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 - Limit high-calorie, high-fat foods that can stimulate hormones.

-Do Male Parrots Prefer Female Owners?
+Male Parrots Don’t Prefer Female Over Male Owners

 Some male parrots are sweet and loving toward their female owners but aggressive toward men.
 This may be because the bird fears the man’s deep voice due to past abuse or trauma.